MasterTuto/NakedMonkey/README.md

 ## Can I see it working?

-Of course, here is a print:
+Of course, here is a screenshot:

 <img src="https://github.com/MasterTuto/NakedMonkey/blob/main/imagem_2021-10-22_115113.png?raw=true" width="400" />